joejavacavalier2001/force-kde-logout.service/README.md

 ### Follow instructions above to place the files in the correct directories with the correct permissions and SELinux labels
 ### Enable the service
-systemctl enable force-kde-logout.service
+sudo systemctl enable force-kde-logout.service
-systemctl start force-kde-logout.service
+sudo systemctl start force-kde-logout.service